ProgrammingOperative/image-annotation-pipeline-with-AWS/README.md

    Navigate to `http://localhost:5000` on the browser once you have your server started

    ```
+### Notebooks:
+  The provided notebooks would serve as test environmment before orchestration using `Airflow`.
+They are used once your kafka cluster is up and running in the AWS EC2.

+  `kafka_producer.ipynb` - Is used to test whether production to a topic in a remote kafka cluster can be done successfully

+  `file_upload.ipynb` - Used to test the lambda function for production to Kafka.
+It uploads unlabelled data from local machine to `AWS S3`, triggering the lambda function

+  `Kafka_consumer.ipynb` - Tests whether the produced data to kafka can be consumed, and that the data can be regenerated to the proper format.
+Consumed image binary files are consumed and regenerated back to their original format and saved in the provided directory.

+  `labeled_image_s3_upload` - Test the upload of the labeled image back to kafka

 ### Airflow:
   Airflow is used for aurchestration and automation.
-This will automate thev uploading of our images files and shall act as the trigger for this whole pipeline
+This will automate the uploading of our image files and shall act as the trigger for this whole pipeline

+  This is done by first uploading the `image_upload_dag.py` script in the `dags` directory within the airflow's `dag` folder then access the Airflow UI as provided below to trigger that dag - Which orchestrates the whole pipeline

    ```sh
    Navigate to `http://localhost:8080/` on the browser once you have your airflow span use `admin` for username